Knowledge

 You can take a deep breath just before releasing the arrow to allow your muscles and mind to relax.

-The more you control your breathing, the more you are likely to be accurate when shooting.
+The more you control your breathing, the more you’re likely to be accurate when shooting.

 Avoid tensing since this will impact your concentration, and you won’t accurately hit the target.